Executive Brief · 2026

 Multi-agent parallelism

 Build one flow while a second agent audits, documents, or localizes.
-Defined specialists, git worktrees for isolation, and agent teams with debate-and-vote councils for critique.
+Defined specialists, git worktrees for isolation, and agent teams: a lead session that delegates to independent teammate instances, each with its own context, for parallel critique.

 Metrics-driven refinement